 - Legal Assistance:

 The National Whistleblower Center and the National Whistleblower Legal Defense and Education Fund operate a number of legal and educational programs to provide legal aid and assistance to whistleblowers.
 Learn more about how you can find an attorney here.

 The National Whistleblower Center has played a key role in drafting and supporting major whistleblower legislation such as the Dodd-Frank Act, the Sarbanes-Oxley Act, and the Whistleblower Protection Enhancement Act.
-The NWC is actively involved in opposing efforts to weaken existing laws and pushing for strengthening whistleblowers laws in the area of wildlife whistleblowers, international whistleblowers and pushing for an official National Whistleblower Day.
+The NWC is actively involved in opposing efforts to weaken existing laws and pushing for strengthening whistleblowers laws in the area of wildlife whistleblowers, international whistleblowers and an official National Whistleblower Day.

 Our HistorySince 1988, whistleblowers supported by the NWC & NWLDEF have achieved victories for environmental protection, government contract fraud, nuclear safety and government and corporate accountability.
 These include: